Rohit-Deshbhratar/SSIS_Practice/README.md

 In this project we are transferring data from CSV to database table.
 .csv file has data in it and database table is empty.
 CSV file is "Students_Mark.csv" and table is "STUDENTS".

+## 6. Dynamic_Connection_Manager
+In this project we are creating flat file named "Dynamic_Connection_date_time.TXT".
+Where date is "YYYY_MM_DD", time is "HOUR_MINUTE" and ".TXT" is extension.
+Whenever we run this project it will create a new file with name mentioned in above format.
+For this we have used variables for formatting file name we have used SUBSTRING().